adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 * fit()
 * evaluate()

-We will take a closer look to `set_parameters()` in order to demonstrate the difference between FedAvg and FedBN.
+We will take a closer look at `set_parameters()` in order to demonstrate the difference between FedAvg and FedBN.

 ```python
 def set_parameters(self, parameters: List[np.ndarray])-> None: